elithaxxor/cam_scam/FEATURE_PROPOSAL.md

    - Include edge cases and error-handling scenarios.

 These features would provide a more complete OSINT toolkit and help validate the application's core functionality.

+## Additional Ideas

+4. **Real-Time Notifications**
+   - Send alerts when new cameras or network devices are discovered.

+5. **Browser Extension**
+   - Offer a lightweight extension to quickly scan visited pages for public camera links.

+6. **Plugin Architecture**
+   - Allow third-party modules to extend scanning capabilities without modifying the core codebase.